 Property managers should keep income and expense records of such detail that the property owner can rely upon those records when preparing income tax returns.
-It is recommended that the broker consult a tax accountant for competent tax advice.
+In this connection, a review of the IRS income reporting requirements is recommended.
+It is also recommended that the broker consult a tax accountant for competent tax advice.

-● INDIVIDUAL TENANT/LEASE FILES
+□ INDIVIDUAL TENANT/LEASE FILES